Kimono: Fabric type

 Kimono vary widely in fabric type, and are not all made of silk.
 Certain types of fabric, such as wool, cotton, linen and hemp, are always considered informal, and so are not seen on more formal varieties of kimono.
-Certain varieties of silk, such as tsumugi, are considered informal, having once been woven only by silk farmers out of unusable cocoons for their own use; other, more modern varieties, such as meisen, were designed to be used as casual, cheap daywear, and are machine-spun and -woven using brightly-patterned yarns.
+Certain varieties of silk, such as tsumugi, are considered informal, having once been woven only by silk farmers out of unusable cocoons for their own use; other, more modern varieties, such as meisen, were designed to be used as casual, cheap daywear, and are machine-spun and -woven using brightly patterned yarns.
 Some varieties of crêpe are on the lowest end of formal, with their rougher texture considered unsuitable for formal use; other varieties, such as smooth crêpe, are used for all varieties of formal kimono.
-The most formal kimono are only ever made of smooth, fine silks, such as glossy silk fabrics like habutai.
+The most formal kimonos are only ever made of smooth, fine silks, such as glossy silk fabrics like habutai.

 Some fabrics are also worn only at certain times of year; ro, for instance, is a plain-weave fabric with leno weave stripes only worn in high summer (July and August), but is used for all types of kimono and for other garments, such as under-kimono and obi.
 Some fabrics – such as certain types of crêpe – are never seen in certain varieties of kimono, and some fabrics such as shusu (heavy satin) silk are barely ever seen in modern kimono or obi altogether, having been more popular in previous eras than in the present-day.

-Despite their informal nature, many types of traditional, informal kimono fabrics are highly-prized for their craftsmanship.
+Despite their informal nature, many types of traditional, informal kimono fabrics are highly prized for their craftsmanship.
 Varieties of tsumugi, kasuri, and fabrics woven from Musa basjoo are valued for their traditional production, and regularly command high prices.